lola-tech/graphql-kimera/CONTRIBUTING.md

 ## Want a new feature?

 > For raising a feature request please use the template provided as a guideline, provided to you.

+## How to Contribute

+The fundamentals are:

+- [] Fork the project & clone locally.
+- [] Create an upstream remote and sync your local copy before you branch.
+- [] Branch for each separate piece of work.
+- [] Do the work, write good commit messages, and read the CONTRIBUTING file if there is one.
+- [] Push to your origin repository.
+- [] Create a new PR in GitHub.
+- [] Respond to any code review feedback